schuhmaj/nasa-breakup-model-cpp/README.md

   - The simulation does produce the debris according to power law distribution
   - If this is enabled more fragments than specified for the minimal L_c will be produced if the former simulation ended with outputMass < inputMass
+  - **Caution!** The filling of the mass budget is not always reasonable!
+E.g. In case of a non-catastrophic collision the bigger object is NOT fully fragmented, hence a fulfilling inputMass == outputMass in the end is not desirable!
   - Notice that to maintain the correct distribution, outputMass == inputMass will not be produced but approximated
   - Notice that the case outputMass > inputMass is not affected by this option;